 CSS (Cascading Style Sheets) is a language used to describe how an HTML document should be rendered (visual styling).

 API (Application Programming Interface) is a source code interface that a library provides to support requests for services to be made of it by computer programs.

 LRF The e-book format that is read by the SONY e-book readers.

 URL (Uniform Resource Locator) for example:

 Regular expressions provide a concise and flexible means for identifying strings of text of interest, such as particular characters, words, or patterns of characters.
-See regexp syntax for the syntax of regular expressions used in Python.
+See the tutorial for an introduction to regular expressions.